svespalec/Faultline/README.md

 Faultline polls these events, checks whether each `FaultingPc` falls within a known loaded module, and flags execution from memory regions that are executable but not backed by any module in the PEB.
 When a suspicious fault is detected, the faulting thread is suspended and its stack is walked to capture the full call chain.

-This catches code that was injected via manual mapping, `VirtualAllocEx` + `WriteProcessMemory`, or similar techniques where the executable memory is never registered with the Windows loader.
+This catches code that was injected via manual mapping, shellcode injection, or similar techniques where the executable memory is never registered with the Windows loader.

+## Thread hijacking detection from usermode

+This is where it gets interesting.
+If an external process hijacks a thread inside the host via `SetThreadContext` / `NtSetContextThread`, APC injection, or similar techniques and redirects execution into injected memory, the page fault still fires.
+The `FaultingPc` still resolves to memory outside any known module, and faultline catches it.

+There isn't really a clean way to detect thread hijacking today.
+There's no kernel callback for context changes, and while ETW can trace the relevant syscalls, that's indirect at best.
+Faultline sidesteps the problem entirely by observing the side effects of execution rather than trying to intercept the redirection itself.
+It doesn't matter how the thread got there or who pointed it there.
+If it executes from unregistered memory and faults a page, it's visible.

 ## Components